tomhoover/guide-programming-fundamentals-in-python/guide.md

   	print pet
 ```

+**NOTE FOR TATI: I would expand this a bit, like you did when defining functions, explaining a bit more about for loops.**

-Tweet a screenshot of your pypets [@Thinkful](https://twitter.com/thinkful) so we can share your creation with the world!
+Take a screenshot of your Pypets and tweet them [@Thinkful](https://twitter.com/thinkful) so we can share your creation with the world!

 BONUS:
-Once you have completed the steps above you should feel free to add additional features that you design yourself!
+Once you have completed the steps above, you should feel free to add additional features that you design yourself!
 Here are some ideas to get you started:

 - keep track of a health points variable
 - create a boolean variable for asleep